F5CodeGuru/asm241consolidated/module6/lab1/lab1.rst

 4. Notice the there is no change resulting response, but should we allow cookies to be manipulated?

-5. Turn intercept off
+5. Turn intercept off.

 Configure BIG-IP to learn and enforce cookies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. In BIG-IP TMUI, go to Application Security > Policy Building > Learning and Blocking Settings
+1. In BIG-IP TMUI, go to Security > Application Security > Policy Building > Learning and Blocking Settings.

-2. Make sure the Current edited security policy is "hackazon_asm241" and select Advanced on the right side
+2. Make sure the Current edited security policy is "hackazon_asm241" and select Advanced on the right side.

-3. Down to Cookies and expand
+3. Scroll down to Cookies and expand.

 |